akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-morning.markdown

 share: True
 categories: long-covid
 ---
+Long COVID is a bitch.
+I know, because I've been suffering from long COVID for a few months now.
+Given the little media coverage LC receives, it is not surprising that very few people realize how bad it is or how prevalent it is.
+The fact is that, upon COVID infection, a triple-vaccinatied person has about 4% chance of contracting brain damage or becoming effectively disabled (bed bound for days on end) due to long COVID.
+An [estimated 2 million people](https://twitter.com/ONS/status/1577939683618742273) in the UK alone suffer from LC.
+This is very unsettling.

+The risk is too great to be ignored; the disability too powerful to be suffered alone.
+This is why I decided to share my experiences.
+If I get the signal that it proves useful, I'll keep sharing.

-I've been suffering from long COVID for a few months now.
-It's been getting better, but due to COVID reinfection about 3 weeks ago I'm back in the gutter.
+My long COVID has been getting better, but due to COVID reinfection about 3 weeks ago I'm back in the gutter.
 It is improving, albeit very slowly and non-linearly.
 I try to stay optimistic.
 Below I share a description of a recent morning and some of my coping strategies.
 Hope this helps!

 ---